 The development team has been hard at work over the last few months as they continue their quest to help you dazzle the world.
 Last year was another great one for Light-O-Rama but we’re not resting on our laurels.
 Here’s the latest.

-The software wizards have been cranking out the next generation ShowTime Sequencing Suite we call S4.
+The software wizards have been cranking out the next generation ShowTime Sequencing Suite.
 What the end-user sees is similar to what we’re all used to but behind the scenes there’s been a rebuild of just about everything.
-S4 is designed to handle the high channel counts of the rapidly developing smart pixel world.
+ShowTime Sequencing Suite is designed to handle the high channel counts of the rapidly developing smart pixel world.

-S4 introduces a level above Advance we’re calling Pro and includes the new Pixel Editor designed for the Light-O-Rama environment.
+The ShowTime Sequencing Suite has a level above Advance we’re calling Pro and includes motion effects in the Pixel Editor designed for the Light-O-Rama environment.
 To greatly oversimplify what it can do: create a prop like a pixel tree based on sixteen 50 pixel ribbons, choose from an assortment of predefined moving patterns (pinwheel, text, meteors, etc.), place the moving patterns on the music timeline any way you want and you’re done.
 The results will show up in the Sequence Editor on a separate track allowing you to continue tweaking all the other channels just like you’re already comfortable doing.

 SuperStar continues to improve.
 With S4 it can handle eighty 50 pixel strings/ribbons.
 There’s also been plenty of fine tuning including the ability to fade images/text in/out and an enhanced instant sequence tool.

 Before you ask: Pixel Editor or SuperStar?